lsst-dm/dmtn-210/index.rst

 The Strimzi Registry Operator :cite:`strimzi-registry-operator` is a Kubernetes Operator which defines a custom resource, ``StrimziSchemaRegistry``, and which creates and manages a deployment of Confluent Schema Registry in response to instances of that resource.
 The Operator is an application written and maintained by Rubin's SQuaRE team in the `lsst-sqre/strimzi-registry-operator`_ repository.

+The Strimzi Registry Operator's primary value to the Alert Distribution System is that it coordinates and synchornizes credentials used to access the Strimzi-managed Kafka cluster.
+The Operator is responsible for updating the deployed Schema Registry instance any time credentials are updated or changed, which can happen as a downstream consequence of changes to the Kafka cluster's configuration.

 The Operator has an associated Helm chart in the `strimzi-registry-operator chart`_ directory.
 This chart contains custom resource definitions, or CRDs.
 These CRDs must be installed cluster-wide at a consistent version, and so the first installation of this chart through Argo is particularly important.